 How Do You Interpret X-Ray Colors?

 If the image is not so straight forward you can use color detection.
 The basics to understanding color principles in X-Rays is knowing that color highlights the difference in density of various materials.
-When an item is more dense it will be blueer.
+When an item is more dense it will be bluer.
 Conversely, less dense, lighter items will be on the red scale.

 The color blue usually denotes hard materials including; metal, hard plastics, alloys etc. Any wires, batteries, sunglasses, guns, etc. will show up on the blue/ black scale.